 Always let people know where you are going fishing, let them know what time you are expecting to be home as well.
 Ensure your phone is fully charged as well as this is your lifeline to the world if something was to happen to you or your fishing partners.
 Another top tip is to keep a small first aid kit in your tackle box, just a simple one with plasters, bandages and tape will be perfect.

-Hopefully these tips will have helped you when preparing to fish the beach and if you’re looking to depart on a beach fishing trip, why not take a look at our hosted Norway and Namibia Shore fishing trips.
-Contact our office on 01603 407596 or reply in the comment section below.
-You can also make an enquiry here.
+Hopefully, these tips will have helped you when preparing to fish the beach and if you’re looking to depart on a beach fishing trip, why not take a look at our hosted Norway and Namibia Shore fishing trips.
+Contact our fishing team on 01603 407596 or by emailing firstname.lastname@example.org.